David Ortiz elected to Baseball Hall of Fame; Bonds, Clemens denied in final time on ballot

 Among other first-timers on the ballot, Alex Rodriguez and Jimmy Rollins got the most support.

-Rodriguez won three MVPs and hit 696 homers but also has PED use clouding his case.
+Rodriguez won three MVPs and hit 696 homers, fourth most of all time, but also has PED use clouding his case.
 He was banned by Major League Baseball for the entire 2014 season after violating the league’s drug policy.
+Voters named him on 34.3% of ballots.

+Rollins, a four-time Gold Glove winner with Philadelphia, appeared on 9.4% of ballots and was the only other first-timer to earn the 5% necessary to remain under consideration.
+Joe Nathan, Tim Lincecum and Ryan Howard were among 10 one-and-done players.

 Beltrán is likely to be joined on the ballot by John Lackey, Jered Weaver, Jacoby Ellsbury and Jayson Werth.